CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 <details><summary>EAP Second Authentication Method</summary>

+!!! info ""
-!> Visible only for a network with security WPA2-Enterprise and if `EAP Authentication Method` is `PEAP`.
+    Visible only for a network with security WPA2-Enterprise and if `EAP Authentication Method` is `PEAP`.

 Possible options: